hhhd6/Fintech510/README.md

    cd ~/fintech510/student-repository
    code .
    ```

+In Step 2, the first line creates a variable containing the location of
+your home directory in the Windows environment.
+You can see the contents of that
+variable by running `echo $WINDOWS_HOME`.

+The following line then changes the current working directory to the "Documents" folder
+in your Windows environment.
+You can execute `ls` to see the contents of
+the directory and validate that you are in the correct location.

+The third line clones (makes a local copy) of the FinTech 510 Student Repository
+to your computer.

+The last line creates a soft link (Linux shortcut) from your WSL home directory
+to the repository directory within Windows.

 With Windows, it can become a bit confusing whether you are in the
 regular Windows environment or WSL.
 When we execute code and use VS Code, we